montif1975/Wifi-Light-Thermo/README.md

 ## Hardware configuration

+In the project I used the Raspberry Pi Pico W with RP2040 microcontroller and Infineon Wifi and Bluetooth chip, see the device datasheet as reference.

 The sensor is connected to the I2C channel 0 using:
 - SDA on GPIO 8
 - SCL on GPIO 9